 Correspondence, files, papers, and manuscripts of books by a professor of journalism and public relations; correspondence and files of Association for Education in Journalism and Mass Communication.

-Clippings, research materials, and manuscript drafts of a Sedalia, Missouri journalist.
-Topics include the Katy Depot in Sedalia, Methodist Inner City Church in Kansas City, Black Panthers, Bothwell Regional Medical Center, and Sedalia history.
+The papers of Rose Nolen contain clippings, research materials, and manuscript drafts of a Sedalia, Missouri, journalist.
+Topics include the Katy Depot in Sedalia, the Methodist Inner City Church in Kansas City, Black Panthers and the Black Power Movement, Bothwell Regional Medical Center, and Sedalia history.

 NOW Legal Defense and Education Fund, Papers, (CA4832)